nebari-dev/nebari-docs/docs/docs/tutorials/cost-estimate-report.md

 nebari cost-estimate
 ```

-The `nebari cost-estimate` will look for the `stages` directory and analyze the Terraform templates to generate a cost report.
+The Nebari cost estimate tool will look for the `stages` directory within your deployment file structure and analyze the Terraform templates to generate a cost report.
 It will consist of two tables describing the cost and resources breakdown, a publicly-accessible Infracost dashboard URL and additional documentation on the edge cases that the cost estimate tool currently misses.

 It will be visible in the following manner: